 Before you have each cycle of treatment your doctor and nurse will check how you are.
 This includes finding out how you're coping with any side effects.

 After a few cycles they'll also check how the treatment is working.
-Some people need a change in their treatment plan.
-This change may be a delay before your next treatment, a reduced dose of chemotherapy or a change in the type of treatment.
+Some people might need a change in their treatment plan.
+This change may be a delay before your next treatment or a reduction in the dose of chemotherapy.

 How doctors choose your treatment